 The user of a Lomo’Instant has to analyze the subject and its surroundings before taking a picture.
 Even then, the image might not have the expected quality.
 This leads us to the next point, no pun intended.

-When using the Leica, all you have to do is to point at the subject and press the button, as long as the camera is on.
+When using the Leica, all you have to do is point at the subject and press the button, as long as the camera is on.
 The Leica can take care of most details when taking a picture, and the results are almost always the expected ones.

 Ease of Use

-Both cameras feel a bit bulky, and thus giving the impression they are a bit difficult to use.
-Many new users found they need to test the cameras a bit before being comfortable enough to use them properly.
-It takes longer to with compose photos with the Lomo, meaning this model is not for spontaneous people.
+Both cameras feel a bit bulky, thus giving the impression they are a bit difficult to use.
+Many new users found they needed to test the cameras a bit before being comfortable enough to use them properly.
+It takes longer to compose photos with the Lomo, meaning this model is not for spontaneous people.
 Taking photos with the Sofort is an easier and faster process, making it a great choice for spontaneous folks.